 1. Establish Clear and Consistent Routines

-Predictability helps to reduce anxiety and confusion.
-An OT can help you establish a simple daily or weekly schedule that provides a familiar rhythm.
-Using visual aids like a large-print calendar, a whiteboard with the day’s key activities, or clocks that clearly indicate day and night can provide crucial reference points and reduce cognitive load.
+Try this: Use visual aids like a large-print calendar or a whiteboard with the day’s key activities.
+Digital clocks that clearly spell out the time of day (e.g., “Tuesday Afternoon”) can also provide crucial reference points and reduce cognitive load.

 2. Adapt Daily Living Skills (ADLs)